woosang-raon/did-client-sdk-ios/source/DIDClientSDK/did-utility-sdk-ios/README.md

 ## SDK Application Method
 1. Copy the `DIDUtilitySDK.xcframework` file to the framework directory of the app project.
 2. Add the framework to the app project dependencies.
-3. Set the framework to `Embede & Sign`.
+3. Set the framework to `Embeded & Sign`.

 <br>